SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Experiments and results

-\textbf{Results on MPI-INF-3DHP} Table 2 and Table 3 show the results on MPI-INF-3DHP.
-A higher value is better for PCK and AUC.
-Our results show our method outperforms state-of-the-art by 15.0\% in P-MPJPE with training on MPI-INF-3DHP and 21.0\% in P-MPJPE with training on Human 3.6M.
-Our method is even better than some methods that use multi-view data or temporal data and extra data on training.
-Hence, our experimental results show that our model can be applied to multiple datasets and achieves better performance in human pose estimation.
-There is only a minor improvement of the AUC and P-MPJPE and even a minor deterioration of the PCK compared to the model trained on Human3.6M.
-The above results indicate that our model converges to a similar distribution of feasible human poses for both training sets, which means that our method can be well generalized to unseen data.
+Table \ref{mpi3d1} and Table \ref{mpi3d2} show the qualitative results on MPI-INF-3DHP.
+Higher values of PCK and AUC signify better performance.
+Comparing with unsupervised methods which estimate a 3D pose from a single image, the experimental results show that our method outperforms state-of-the-art by 15.0\% in terms of P-MPJPE with training on MPI-INF-3DHP, and 21.6\% in terms of P-MPJPE with training on Human 3.6M, respectively.
+Besides, our method is even better than several unsupervised methods that use multi-view data or temporal data and extra data for training.
+In addition to comparing with the state-of-the-art unsupervised methods, we also show results from top fully supervised and weakly supervised methods.
+Hence, the experimental results show that our model can be applied to multiple datasets and achieves better performance for human pose estimation.

+As shown in Table \ref{mpi3d2}, we notice that there is only a minor difference of experimental results between the training datasets of MPI-INF-3DHP and Human3.6M.
+This indicates that our method can converge to a similar distribution of feasible human poses for both training sets, which also means our method can be well generalized to unseen data.